Kai Schwarz – CEO / COO, Chief Designer & Engineer

 Since 2004, Anne has built her own consulting practice, guiding her clients through a range of market research projects, developing and writing business plans, and managing marketing programs.
 She has worked with a wide variety of companies, from small start-ups to the Fortune 100, including Seattle Children’s Hospital, McKesson, Byndoo, Hitachi Consulting, Skanska and Microsoft.

-As the daughter of organic farmers, and a granddaughter of the co-founders of a 500-acre wildlife preserve, Anne’s committment to environmental stewardship and green living runs deep.
+As the daughter of organic farmers, and a granddaughter of the co-founders of a 500-acre wildlife preserve, Anne’s commitment to environmental stewardship and green living runs deep.
 She is passionate about creating and fostering small business ventures and supporting sustainability.
 She remains active in the Northwest entrepreneur community, serving as a judge at the University of Washington’s business plan competition for eight years.

 Anne maintains a second career as an opera singer, performing throughout the Northwest as a soloist and recitalist.
 She has received numerous awards and recognition for her performing, including the Luis Sudler Prize in the Creative & Performing Arts and first place in the NATS Vocal Competition — Puget Sound Region.